joyboseroy/indus_decipher/README.md

   random/rigid controls, for a result directly comparable to Rao et al.'s original entropy figures.
-- ~~Implement Kneser-Ney smoothing~~ **Done, see "The dependency-order curve" above.** Two follow-ups remain: (1) a discount-sensitivity check (does the order-3 finding survive discounts from ~0.5 to ~0.9, not just the default 0.75) before treating the +0.143 bits figure as precise rather than directional; (2) rerunning the top-90%-mass restoration metric with `KneserNeyModel` instead of add-alpha, for a fairer comparison to Yadav et al.'s published ~75% figure than this project's current add-alpha-based version allows.
+- ~~Implement Kneser-Ney smoothing~~ **Done, see "The dependency-order curve" above.** ~~Discount-sensitivity check~~ **Done, see the note right after "Order 3 is validated..." above.** One follow-up remains: rerunning the top-90%-mass restoration metric with `KneserNeyModel` instead of add-alpha, for a fairer comparison to Yadav et al.'s published ~75% figure than this project's current add-alpha-based version allows.
 - **Add a proper pytest test suite.** Every result in this project has so far been checked by manually rerunning each script and confirming a clean exit code plus a by-eye read of the printed numbers.
 That has